ilaksono/test-redux/README.md

-## A redux create store with reducer test
+## A comparison between Redux and useContext + useReducer